wpsharks/comet-cache/readme.txt

 == Installation ==

 **Quick Tip:** WordPress® can only deal with one cache plugin being activated at a time.
 Please uninstall any existing cache plugins that you've tried in the past.
 In other words, if you've installed W3 Total Cache, WP Super Cache, DB Cache Reloaded, or any other caching plugin, uninstall them all before installing Comet Cache.
 One way to check, is to make sure this file: `wp-content/advanced-cache.php` and/or `wp-content/object-cache.php` are NOT present; and if they are, delete these files BEFORE installing Comet Cache.
 Those files will only be present if you have a caching plugin already installed.
-If you don't see them, you're ready to install Comet Cache :-).
+If you've previously installed another caching plugin, you may also want to review your `.htaccess` file to make sure there are no rewrite rules related to the old caching plugin—some caching plugins don't completely clean up after themselves when uninstalled.
+If you don't see anything related to the old caching plugin, you're ready to install Comet Cache. :-)

 **A note for existing ZenCache users:** Comet Cache is the successor to ZenCache and will automatically detect any existing ZenCache options and migrate that options over to Comet Cache.
 For further details, please see the [migration FAQ](https://cometcache.com/r/zencache-migration-faq/).